 How to Promote Your Music on Soundcloud

-When it comes to getting your music heard in today’s industry, the power of Soundcloud can’t be underestimated.
+When it comes to getting your music heard, the power of Soundcloud can’t be underestimated.

 In this article we’re going to take an in depth look at the world of Soundcloud promotion – what are the rules, how you can make your music stand out, and some tips to help make your music go further.